 Sherman & Howard is a charter signatory in The Colorado Pledge to Diversity Legal Group, which emphasizes the importance of increasing the number of racially and ethnically diverse attorneys recruited, hired and promoted by law firms in Colorado.
 Sherman & Howard recognizes the importance of having a diverse and inclusive workforce that is reflective of the culture and history of our surrounding community.

 The Firm also encourages and supports attorney involvement in minority bar associations, and a number of attorneys take advantage of this by using their allotted practice development funds to pay association dues.
 Our attorneys are active in organizations including the Sam Cary Bar Association, the National Bar Association, the Colorado Women’s Bar and the national and local chapters of the Hispanic Bar Association.

 Sherman & Howard is proud to have many diverse attorneys involved in management at both the Firm and department levels.
 Minority and women attorneys serve in roles including Executive Committee Members and Department Managers.

-- Executive Committee Member – R. Michael Sanchez
+- Executive Committee Member – Rebecca C. Alexander

-- Executive Committee Member – Diana M. Wendel
+- Executive Committee Member – Joanne F. Norris

 - Tax Department Manager – Bridget K. Sullivan

 The Sherman & Howard Inclusiveness Council, composed of both attorneys and staff, is responsible for ensuring that the goal of greater representation of diverse professionals is consistently reflected in the Firm’s recruiting, retention and training efforts.